datarobot-oss/custom-models-action/README.md

 <details><summary>Notes</summary>

- * Changes to deployments in DataRobot are made only upon merging a pull request to the configured main branch.
+ * Changes to deployments in DataRobot are made upon making a commit or merging a pull request to the configured main branch.
 During a pull request, the GitHub action only performs integrity checks.
  * Every new version of the associated custom inference model will result in a new challenger